-Cumulative unrealized gain on fair value changes on investment in a club share.
-The account comprises of unrealized fair value gain or loss that is not recognized in profit or loss for the year in accordance with PFRS.
+Cumulative Fair Value Changes on Investment in a Club Share.
+The account comprises of unrealized fair value changes that is not recognized in profit or loss for the year in accordance with PFRS.

 Revenue Recognition

 Revenue is recognized to the extent that it is probable that economic benefits will flow to the Company and the amount of revenue can be measured reliably.